Comprehensively connected: the sensors in the new Audi

 From freeway to parking lot: the driver assistance systems

-With 41 driver assistance systems, the fourth generation of the A8 becomes the new gold standard.
+With more than 40 driver assistance systems, the fourth generation of the A8 becomes the new gold standard.
 The systems support the driver as desired, whether on the freeway or in the parking lot.
 They make driving even more convenient, effortless and safe.
 Audi groups the assistance systems in the three packages Park, City and Tour, with the Tour package standard in Germany.
 Customers who opt for the Audi AI assist package plus obtain all three packages and also the Audi AI remote garage pilot.

 The Audi AI Park assist package comprises the Audi AI parking pilot and the wide-angle 360 degree cameras that make maneuvering safer.
 The driver can have various views of the car’s immediate surroundings displayed on the on-board monitor, to some extent with superimposed guide lines.
 Maneuvering assist provides steering movements and independently applies the brakes to avert the risk of bumping into static and moving objects.
 To protect the alloy wheels, the Park package also includes a curb warning.